jesselucas/r/README.md

 ## Notes
 * Set the Directory and Global history in your `.bashrc`
 ```
-# r directory history
+# r settings
-export R_DIRHISTORY=30
+export R_DIRHISTORY=30 # total to save for directory history

-# r global history
+export R_GLOBALHISTORY=100 # total to save for global history
-export R_GLOBALHISTORY=100
+# export R_SORTBYUSAGE=1 # turn this on to default sorting by usage
 ```

 ## TODOs
 * Write test!
 * ~~Make history limit an environment variable~~
 * ~~Create flag to see history for all directories~~
-* Create flag to sort by most used rather than the default last used.
+* ~~Create flag to sort by most used rather than the default last used.~~
+* Create brew formula
 * Improve stability of r.sh
 * Make compatible with zsh